DraftShift/StealthChanger/UserMods/Nic335/Zbillical/readme.md

-# Z-Umbilical Alternative for Voron 2.4 350mm
+# Z-Umbilical Alternative for Voron 2.4 350mm ( deprecated )
+This usermod has been deprecated and is retained for legacy purposes only.

 We are excited to present the Z-Umbilical Alternative, a superior replacement for the traditional Z-chain on the Voron 2.4 350mm.
 This innovative solution was developed in collaboration with FizzySG, the brilliant mind behind the EMS system.